poshbotio/PoshBot/README.md

 ## What Can PoshBot Do?

 Pretty much anything you want :) No seriously.
-PoshBot executes functions/cmdlets from PowerShell modules.
+PoshBot executes functions or cmdlets from PowerShell modules.
 Use PoshBot to connect to servers and report status, deploy code, execute runbooks, query APIs, etc.
 If you can write it in PowerShell, PoshBot can execute it.